wolfberryllc/MetaIoT-Cloud/README.md

 # This IoT system is an end-to-end data route with visualization from sensors to storage.

-## Phase 1 *Available now - Sensor to Data Visualization and Storage ✅
+## Phase 1 *Available now - Sensor to Data Visualization and Central Storage ✅